 After a brief hiatus I’m pleased to say the London Text Analytics meetup resumed last night with an excellent set of talks from the participants in the AnnoMarket project.
 For those of you unfamiliar, this project is concerned with creating a cloud-based, open market for text analytics applications: a kind of NLP ‘app store’, if you will.
 The caveat is that each app must be implemented as a GATE pipeline and conform to their packaging constraints, but as we’ve discussed before, GATE is a pretty flexible platform that integrates well with 3rd party applications and services.

 Archive for the ‘Events’ Category

 Posted in Events, Information architecture, Search, tagged BCS, Enterprise search, Information Retrieval, Information Retrieval Specialist Group, IRSG, Web search engine on October 23, 2013 | Leave a Comment »

 Posted in Events, Search, User experience, tagged BCS, Design Patterns, Facets, HCIR, Information Retrieval, interaction design, IRSG, search strategies, user-centred design on September 17, 2013 | 3 Comments »

-Last week I announced the line-up for Search Solutions 2012, to be held at BCS London on November 29.
-But this year we’re also offering a Tutorial Programme, which will run the day before (November 28).
-This year’s programme consists of four half day-tutorials:
+Last month I announced the line-up for Search Solutions 2013, to be held at BCS London on Weds November 27.
+This year we’re also offering a Tutorial Programme, which will run the day before (November 26).
+The programme consists of six half day-tutorials:

 I’ve appended further details of my tutorial below.
 Full details of pricing and registration will be available on the Search Solutions website shortly.
 Hope to see you there!